 I made sure the office knew that Jack was now John Boy.
 Most authorities found it amusing and were happy to oblige.
 The twins went around and introduced him as their brother’s new live-in boyfriend.
 We all went to the gym to observe the football team meeting.

 Coach Ball let ‘Gator, as team captain, speak first, once everyone was seated in the gym stands.
-He gave a real stem-winder.
+For country boy, he gave a real stem-winder.

 “This year’s team was undefeated and many of us will go on to play in college.
 I hopes y’all consider goin’ to State as I’s be there and be proud if other Ames players joins me.
 All year I’ve been so proud of being on this team.
 Ya rilly lets me down at the party.
 It was my friends y’all attacked.
 It don’t surprise me none that ol’ Andy beat the crap outta several of you’s.
 He ain’t big but he gots grit.
 He’s my friend.
 He organized a fight band to cheer us on this fall.
 It don’t bother me none if’n he wants a boyfriend.
 If’n it bothers you’s, ya better come to me with it.
 He don’ts need no protection, but if’n anyone bothers him or his boyfriend ever’one of us will defend ‘em.”